-One senior manager was appointed as director on 9 June 2021 and one senior manager resigned on 31 January 2023.
+\ One senior manager was appointed as director on 9 June 2021, three senior managers resigned during the year ended 31 March 2021 and one senior manager resigned on 31 January 2023.

 Nomination Committee

 The Company established the Nomination Committee on 19 September 2018 with its written terms of reference in compliance with the Corporate Governance Code as set out in Appendix 14 to the Listing Rules.
 The primary duties of the Nomination Committee are, among other things, to make recommendations to the Board on the appointment of Directors, to review the composition of the Board, and to assess the independence of independent non-executive Directors.